Ferdousi Shahriar

-Ferdousi Shahriar is a Bangladeshi diplomat and the director general of the Myanmar wing at the Ministry of Foreign Affairs.
-She is the former deputy chief of mission of the Bangladesh Embassy in the United States serving under Ambassador Tariq A. Karim.
+Ferdousi Shahriar (1971 or 1972 – 29 July 2026) was a Bangladeshi diplomat and the director general of the Myanmar wing at the Ministry of Foreign Affairs.
+She was the onetime deputy chief of mission of the Bangladesh Embassy in the United States, serving under Ambassador Tariq A. Karim.

 Career

-Shariar was the director general of the American wing at the Ministry of Foreign Affairs.
+Shahriar was the director general of the American wing at the Ministry of Foreign Affairs.